Alfresco/alfresco-anaxes-hello-world/README.md

 helm ls
 ```

-2. Run the script [get-ui-url.sh](https://github.com/Alfresco/alfresco-anaxes-hello-world-ui-deployment/tree/master/scripts/get-ui-url.sh) with the appropriate release name and namespace to get the base URL for the UI:
+2. Run the script [get-ui-url.sh](https://github.com/Alfresco/alfresco-anaxes-hello-world-ui-deployment/tree/master/scripts/get-ui-url.sh) with the appropriate ingress release name set in step 2 and namespace to get the base URL for the UI:

 ```bash
 <code-root>/scripts/get-ui-url.sh [release] [namespace]